childhood trauma image.jpg

 2. The impact on our physical health.
 The ACES study in 1979 is perhaps one of the most impactful in the last 46 years.
 It drew a direct line between complex trauma and a myriad of physical health issues.
 And this list is long: Shortened life expectancy, heart disease, diabetes, compromised immune system and cancer among many others.

-The stress we experienced as children and then into our adulthood leads to INFLAMATION which has a very large negative impact on our physical health.
+The stress we experienced as children and then into our adulthood can lead to INFLAMATION which has a very large negative impact on our physical health.

 Is it possible that high blood pressure can be tied to the amount of pressure we have been putting on ourselves for as long as we can remember?
 I bet there is.